Deep Learning with TensorFlow

 Introduction to TensorFlow

 In this section, we will introduce the TensorFlow framework – a deep learning library developed by Google.
 It allows you to construct fairly sophisticated models with little coding.
 This intro section teaches you what tensors are and why the TensorFlow framework is one of the preferred tools of data scientists in 2019.

 From this section on, we will explore deep neural networks.
 Most real-life dependencies cannot be modelled with a simple linear combination (as we have done so far).
 And because we want to be better forecasters, we need better models.
 Most of the time, this means working with a model that is more sophisticated than a liner model.
 In this section, we will talk about concepts like deep nets, non-linearities, activation functions, softmax activation, and backpropagation.
 Sounds a bit complex, but we have made it easy for you!

-Some of the most common pitfalls you can have when creating predictive models, and especially in deep learning is to either underfit or overfit your data.
-This means to either take less advantage of the machine learning algorithm than you could have due to insufficient training (underfitting), or alternatively create a model that fits the training data too much (over-train the model) that it is not suitable for a different sample (overfitting).
+Some of the most common pitfalls you can have when creating predictive models, and especially in deep learning, is to either underfit or overfit your data.
+This means to either take less advantage of the machine learning algorithm than you could have due to insufficient training (underfitting), or alternatively create a model that fits the training data too much (overtrain the model) which makes it unsuitable for a different sample (overfitting).